Waiting for Godot: Jungian

 "The four archetypal personalities or the four aspects of the soul are grouped in two pairs: the ego and the shadow, the persona and the soul's image (animus or anima).
 The shadow is the container of all our despised emotions repressed by the ego.
 Lucky, the shadow, serves as the polar opposite of the egocentric Pozzo, prototype of prosperous mediocrity, who incessantly controls and persecutes his subordinate, thus symbolising the oppression of the unconscious shadow by the despotic ego.
 Lucky's monologue in Act I appears as a manifestation of a stream of repressed unconsciousness, as he is allowed to "think" for his master.
-Estragon's name has another connotation, besides that of the aromatic herb, tarragon: "estragon" is a cognate of estrogen, the female hormone (Carter, 130).
+Estragon's name has another connotation, besides that of the aromatic herb, tarragon: "estragon" sounds similar to estrogen, the female hormone (Carter, 130).
 This prompts us to identify him with the anima, the feminine image of Vladimir's soul.
 It explains Estragon's propensity for poetry, his sensitivity and dreams, his irrational moods.
 Vladimir appears as the complementary masculine principle, or perhaps the rational persona of the contemplative type."